Ajay-Kandakatla/weatherapp/README.md

 This project is created with the create-react-app.
 This application shows you the real time weather.
 I have used React-bootstrap, Openweather map API, which is an [open source API] (https://openweathermap.org/forecast5).
+You can access the App at https://accessory-grid.000webhostapp.com/